microsoft/maro/examples/oncall_routing/simple_manual.md

 Agents could use this predictor to predict the travel time between stops.

 *Currently, the returned predictor is time-independent.*

+### `delayed_orders`

+Contains a list of orders that have already been processed but delayed.
+Each element in this list is a tuple.
+The first value of this tuple is the `Order` object, and the second value is the tick that this order was processed.

 ## More features from the Env